DFHack/dfhack/docs/Core.rst

   DF's global "cheat sheet", and shuts down if a discrepancy is detected.
   This is intended to reduce the risk of misalignments in these structures leading to crashes or other misbehavior.
 This option bypasses this check.
-  This option should normally only be used to faciliate DFHack development.
+  This option should normally only be used to facilitate DFHack development.
   This option will **not** enable DFHack to be used usefully with a version of DF to which DFHack has not been aligned.
 Without properly aligned structures, DFHack is mostly useless and most operations will either fail